Indians pound out 14 hits, Quantrill cruises past Twins 12-3 - WHIZ News

 CAPTAIN JAX

-Jax failed to finish the fifth inning for the third time in his last five turns, though two of the five runs he allowed were unearned.
-In 69 innings this year, the rookie righty has allowed 19 home runs.

-The 2016 third-round draft pick and first Air Force Academy graduate to appear in the major leagues still had a good week.

-Jax was announced as the Bob Feller Act of Valor Award winner that’s been given annually since 2013 to an MLB player or coach with a commitment to military service or support.
+Jax, the 2016 third-round draft pick and first Air Force Academy graduate to appear in the major leagues, was announced this week as the Bob Feller Act of Valor Award winner.
+That’s been given annually since 2013 to an MLB player or coach with a commitment to military service or support.
 Feller was the first major league player to enlist after the attack on Pearl Harbor in 1941.
 Jax maintains the rank of captain in the Air Force Reserves.

 TRAINER’S ROOM

-Indians: SS Amed Rosario was placed on the family medical emergency list so he could return to his native Dominican Republic to visit with an ill elderly relative. … Acting manager DeMarlo Hale said Bieber was “feeling pretty good” after his first rehab start for Triple-A Columbus.
-“We’ll try to slot him in to pitching in a big league game.
-That’s my wish,” Hale said.
+Indians: SS Amed Rosario was placed on the family medical emergency list so he could return to his native Dominican Republic to visit with an ill elderly relative. … Hale said Bieber was “feeling pretty good” after his first rehab start for Triple-A Columbus: “We’ll try to slot him in to pitching in a big league game.
+That’s my wish.”

 UP NEXT